co-cart/co-cart/readme.txt

 2. Viewing the carts content without product thumbnail.
 3. Viewing the carts content with product thumbnail.

-== Upgrade Notice ==
+== Contributors & Developers ==

-Stop the presses. 📰 You can now access products without authentication. 😄
+"CoCart Lite" has **not** yet been translated.
+You can [translate "CoCart Lite" into your language](https://translate.wordpress.org/projects/wp-plugins/cart-rest-api-for-woocommerce).

+**INTERESTED IN DEVELOPMENT?**

+[Browse the code](https://plugins.trac.wordpress.org/browser/cart-rest-api-for-woocommerce/), check out the [SVN repository](https://plugins.svn.wordpress.org/cart-rest-api-for-woocommerce/), or subscribe to the [development log](https://plugins.trac.wordpress.org/log/cart-rest-api-for-woocommerce/) by [RSS](https://plugins.trac.wordpress.org/log/cart-rest-api-for-woocommerce/?limit=100&mode=stop_on_copy&format=rss).

 == Changelog ==

 = v2.1.0 - ??
-March, 2020 =
+April, 2020 =

 * NEW: Added support for guest carts.
-* NEW: Cart data are stored in a new database table.
+* NEW: Cart data is stored in a new database table.
 * NEW: Added plugin details to WooCommerce System Status.
-* NEW: Added uninstall.php file to delete tables and options.
+* NEW: Added `uninstall.php` file to delete tables and options.
+* NEW: Able to transfer a cart from your headless store to the web.
+* NEW: Added handlers to improve product validation and extended support for other product types.
+* NEW: Can now add items to cart using a products SKU ID.
+* Removed: Parameter to re-calculate totals once item was updated.
+Now calculates by default if required.
+* Tweaked: Products that are no longer purchasable and are already in the cart are removed from the cart.
+* Tweaked: Stop redirect to getting started page if plugin was activated and was already installed before.
+* Tweaked: Prevent redirect to getting started page if multiple plugins activated at once.
-* Dev: Clear all carts stored in session via the Tools section of WC System Status.
+* Dev: Clear all carts stored in session via the Tools section of WooCommerce System Status.
-* Dev: Cart expiration can be filtered if the default 48 hours is not to your liking.
+* Dev: Cart expiration can be filtered if the default 30 days is not to your liking.
 * Dev: Cart key can be filtered before storing cart in the database and creates a cookie on the customer's device.
+* Dev: Added filter `cocart_add_to_cart_validation` to allow plugin developers to pass their own validation before item is added to the cart.
+* Dev: Added filters to override the product name `cocart_product_name` and product title `cocart_product_title` when getting the cart contents.
+* Dev: Added filter `cocart_item_thumbnail_src` to override the source URL of the product thumbnail when getting the cart contents.
+* Dev: Added filter `cocart_add_to_cart_quantity` to override the quantity when adding an item.
+* Dev: Added filter `cocart_add_cart_item_data` so other plugins can pass cart item data when adding an item.
+* Dev: Added filters so the returned response messages can be changed.
 * Dev: Added conditional filter for returning a cart item.
+* Dev: Added a new class that handles logging errors.
+* Dev: Added filters to admin notices to extend the length of time they hide.

-> Note: Carts that have expired past 48 hours are cleared via a cron-job twice daily.
+> Note: Carts that have expired past 30 days are cleared via a cron-job twice daily.
 > This release is a work in progress and requires developer feedback.
+> Developers please see documentation for more details on the new hooks added.

 [View the full changelog here](https://github.com/co-cart/co-cart/blob/master/CHANGELOG.md).